 Challenges associated with Emergency Medical Services (EMS) and 911 Operations have reached an epidemic level in rural communities across the country.
 We ask your support in helping address them.

-Forty-Eight minutes!!!
+Forty-Seven minutes!!!
 That’s how long it took EMT to arrive after Bob collapsed, too late to save him.
 There were a number of factors for this delay with the key reasons being:

 As I learned of the challenges contributing to delays in my husband receiving timely 911 emergency services, I’ve identified ongoing and recurring issues adversely impacting EMS and 911 support and services to our rural communities: